clairemoorecantwell/learnLexicalConstraints/readme.md

 `getProbableCandidates()` fills *probableCandidates* with the surface forms of all candidates whith observed probabilities greater than 5%.
 This can be seen to approximate a Bayesian "Highest Density Interval" or "Credible Interval" of output candidates.

-`decayLexC(t,decayRate,decayType='linear')` Decays the lexical constraints according to how much time has passed since the UR was last observed.
+`decayLexC(t,decayRate,decayType='static')` Decays the lexical constraints according to how much time has passed since the UR was last observed.
 The `decayRate` is a parameter defining how much they decay by.
 If it's 0, they won't decay at all.
 The lexical constraint weights will decay according to the equation: *new_weight = old_weight - (t-`lastSeen`) X decayRate*, and if the weight decays to or below zero, the lexical constraint will get removed.
-Note that there's a parameter `decayType` for which the only supported value is currently `linear`.
-That's because there's probably a better way to decay, but a previously implemented `logarithmic` decay actually made no sense, and is now commented out.
-So this is work in progress here, but I've left a slot for the future work to go in.
+The `decayType` parameter defaults to `static`, yielding the above behavior.
+Other options are `linear`, meaning the amount of decay depends linearly on the weight of the lexical constraint.  (less decay for lower weights), and `nonlinear`, meaning the amount of decay depends linearly on the square of the weight of the lexical constraint.

 `checkViolationLength()` checks if all the violation vectors of the candidates are the same length ** Not written yet**

-`calculateHarmony(w,t=None,decayRate=None,decayType=None)` calculates the harmony of each candidate, using w, the vector of weights of the markedness constraints.
+`calculateHarmony(w,t=None,decayRate=None,decayType=None,suppressLexC=False)` calculates the harmony of each candidate, using w, the vector of weights of the markedness constraints.
 If `decayRate` is set to something besides None, it begins by calling `decayLexC`, which is why it takes `t`, `decayRate`, and `decayType` as parameters.
+If `suppressLexC` is set to True, this will calculate harmony without the lexical constraints.
+This can be useful for comparing predictions.

-`predictProbs(w,t=None,decayRate=None,decayType=None)` calculates the predicted probabilities of each candidate according to a vector of weights `w`.
-Begins by calling `calculateHarmony`, which can call `decayLexC`, hence you can give it the appropriate parameters
+`predictProbs(w,t=None,decayRate=None,decayType=None, suppressLexC=False)` calculates the predicted probabilities of each candidate according to a vector of weights `w`.
+Begins by calling `calculateHarmony`, which can call `decayLexC`, hence you can give it the appropriate parameters.
+If `suppressLexC` is True, probabilities will be predicted without the lexical constraints.
+Note that if you do this, your UR's will have the wrong predicted probabilities until you run this again without supression.
+So be careful.

 `getPredWinner(theory)` Get a winner based on your theory - if `MaxEnt` (currently the only one implemented), sample to get that winner.
 Returns a string that's the actual surface form winner, as well as the entire candidate object that's the winner.